What learning style does your child have? Does he/she learn by listening, seeing, or doing?

 - Solitary/intrapersonal style of learning

 Solitary learners like to be alone and learn by themselves.
 They may dislike learning in groups and prefer ‘self-study’.
 Their time with an instructor or teacher is just to clarify what they cannot understand by themselves.
 They are independent learners.
+Do not forget geography and geology, these are one of the most important aspect that kids must learn.
+There is an app called Google Maps and Waze, however, is waze better them google maps?

 - Social/interpersonal style of learning